Butterfly Park

 A Centre for Research, Training and Education

-BBP is in the Northern most tip of the Mysore Elephant Reserve, between the Eastern Ghats and Western Ghats.
-In order to avoid unfavorable conditions during breeding season, butterflies migrate twice a year from Eastern Ghats to Western Ghats and vice versa.
-Hence Blue tiger, Striped tiger, Plain tiger, Common crow, Emigrants are commonly spotted during this season around Bannerughatta Biological Park.
-Since this habitat was favorable for butterflies, it was identified as a priority in 2001 and gave rise to India's first Butterfly Park which was established in the BBP in collaboration with the Government of India and Government of Karnataka.
+BBP is in the Northern most tip of the Mysore Elephant Reserve, between the Eastern and the Western Ghats.
+In order to avoid the unfavorable conditions during breeding season, butterflies migrate twice a year from the Eastern Ghats to the Western Ghats and vice versa.
+Hence the Blue tiger, the Striped tiger, the Plain tiger, the Common crow and Emigrants are commonly spotted during this season around the Bannerughatta Biological Park.
+Since this habitat is favorable for butterflies, it was identified as a priority in 2001 and hence gave rise to India's first Butterfly Park here in BBP in association with the Government of India and Government of Karnataka.
 It was conceptualized as an integrated centre that supports conservation, education and research activities with exclusive focus on butterflies as a flagship family of invertebrate conservation.

 The butterfly park has the following major components: